 Michel Avital (Copenhagen Business School)

-Michel Avital is Microsoft Chair and Professor of IT Management in Copenhagen Business School and also a Visiting Professor in the applied research institute Viktoria ICT, Gothenburg, Sweden.
-Digital innovation and digital entrepreneurship is the leitmotif of Michel’s work that focuses on examining the crossroads of information, technology, and people.
-Building on alternative genres and especially positive modalities of inquiry, his research focuses on technology and organization with an emphasis on the social aspects of information technologies.
-He has published four books and over 100 articles on topics such as sharing economy, big data, open data, open design, generative design, creativity, innovation, green IT and sustainable value.
-He is an editorial board member of nine leading IS journals and serves in various organizing capacities in major international conferences on organization studies and management information systems.
+Michel Avital is Professor of Digitalization at Copenhagen Business School.
+Digital innovation and entrepreneurship are the leitmotifs of Michel’s work that focuses on technology and organization with an emphasis on its social and organizational aspects.
+He has published over 100 articles on topics such as blockchain technology, sharing economy, big data, open data, open design, generative design, creativity, innovation, green IT and sustainable value.
+He is an editorial board member of seven leading IS journals and serves in various organizing capacities in ICIS, AOM, ECIS and other topical conferences.
+Michel is an advocate of openness and an avid proponent of cross-boundaries exchange and collaboration.

 Roman Beck (IT University of Copenhagen)